CoSPED: Consistent Soft Prompt Targeted Data Extraction and Defense: Conclusion

 Our various analyses highlighted CoSPED's superior performance compared to Ethicist and CLM on GPT-Neo model.
 Additional experiments on Pythia further validated the universality of CoSPED and indicated that prefix length has a greater impact on extraction performance than soft prompt length.
 These findings proved the growing risks of targeted data extraction from large language models.

 To address this, we applied a modified Rank-One Model Editing method to defend against such extractions.
-Our defense proved effective against both CoSPED and Ethicist, while preserving the model’s general linguistic behavior.
+Our defense proved effective against both CoSPED and Ethicist, while preserving the model's general linguistic behavior.

 In summary, our work exposed the vulnerability of LLMs to soft prompt extraction attacks and introduced effective defense strategies.
 We hope this study encourages greater attention to prompt-based privacy risks and inspires future research in robust, model-aware protection techniques.